-Thank you in advance, everything goes back into the archive…even me eventually.
+Thank you in advance, everything goes back into the archive…even me.

-In Deep would like to thank the following for their donations:
+The In Deep Music Archive would like to thank the following for their donations:

-Michael Hurn, Steven Koontz, Liz Tyrrell, Todd Meehan, Jane Cox, Russel Greig, Jeff Rougvie Ryko USA, Robert Rankin Walker, Kieran Connelly, Ben Shprits, Ricky Maymi, Jim Neil, David Fricke, Vivien Goldman, Dan Charleston, Richard Chamberlain, Trevor Boyd, Raoul Graf, Hugues De Portzamparc, Steve Hammonds, Marc Beard, Rob Corich, Rachel Gutek, Rob Caiger, Michael Piper, Nigel Cornwall, Dare Mason and Sarah, Olivier Caillart, Carlo Van Putten, Lars Bremen, Laeticia Rodriguez, Anders Lundquist, Melanie and Ed Rogers, Delphine Blue, Dean Prescott, Julianne Regan, Craig Manchester, Andy Cousin, Mark Price, Sue Campbell, Reid, Des Creagh, Paul Vazquez, Richard Searby-Bates, Ricky Maymi, Dean Brown, John K, Scott Schinder, Glenn Leichardt, Nick Leese, Derek Timbrell, Steve and Sarah Nash, Deanne Marchant, Thor Arne-Brekke, Brian Hutton, Terje Pedersen at Warners Norway, Barbara Mitchell, Vicky Vogiatzoglou, EMI Australia, Kym Louise, Alan Robinson, Anette Collins Vordahl at Cooking Vinyl UK, Frank Donnelly, Stuart Coupe, Glen A. Baker, Geoff Wilson, Grant McClennan, Belen and Miguel, Juan Ferrara, Mike Barone, James Bellesini, Monica McMahon, Warren Costello/Paul Costello/Anita Lascaridis at Liberation Music Australia, Noelia in Argentina, Marc Geiger, Stefan Kery at Subliminal Sounds, Beche at Country and Eastern, Jemal Wade Hines, Ryan and Ryan, Martin Penzance, Kate and Jamie Penzance, Pepe in Buenos Aires, Lars Tengroth and John Cloud at Playground Music Scandinavia, Göran Petterson at Brus And Knaster
+Kevin Keller, Michael Hurn, Steven Koontz, Liz Tyrrell, Todd Meehan, Jane Cox, Russel Greig, Jeff Rougvie Ryko USA, Robert Rankin Walker, Kieran Connelly, Ben Shprits, Ricky Maymi, Jim Neil, David Fricke, Vivien Goldman, Dan Charleston, Richard Chamberlain, Trevor Boyd, Raoul Graf, Hugues De Portzamparc, Steve Hammonds, Marc Beard, Rob Corich, Rachel Gutek, Rob Caiger, Michael Piper, Nigel Cornwall, Dare Mason, Olivier Caillart, Carlo Van Putten, Lars Bornemann, Laeticia Rodriguez, Anders Lundquist, Melani and Ed Rogers, Dean Prescott, Julianne Regan, Craig Manchester, Andy Cousin, Mark Price, Sue Campbell, Reid, Des Creagh, Paul Vazquez, Richard Searby-Bates, Ricky Maymi, Dean Brown, John K, Scott Schinder, Glenn Leichardt, Nick Leese, Derek Timbrell, Steve and Sarah Nash, Deanne Marchant, Thor Arne-Brekke, Brian Hutton, Terje Pedersen at Warners Norway, Barbara Mitchell, Vicky Vogiatzoglou, EMI Australia, Kym Louise, Alan Robinson, Anette Collins Vordahl at Cooking Vinyl UK, Stuart Coupe, Glen A. Baker, Geoff Wilson, Grant McClennan, Belen and Miguel, Juan Ferrara, Mike Barone, James Bellesini, Monica McMahon, Warren Costello/Paul Costello/Anita Lascaridis at Liberation Music Australia, Noelia Fernandez, Marc Geiger, Stefan Kery at Subliminal Sounds, Beche at Country and Eastern, Ryan and Ryan, Martin Penzance, Kate and Jamie Penzance, Pepe in Buenos Aires, Lars Tengroth and John Cloud at Playground Music Scandinavia, Göran Petterson at Brus And Knaster, …